samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

 ### Brief Singularity Background
 * Singularity containers isolate their internal software from the environment (i.e. someone's operating system or virtual environment) and ensure that the container software works consistently across platforms despite differences in development and staging.
-* A singularity sif file is the blueprint of a Singularity container that is not currently running.
+* A singularity `.sif` file is the blueprint of a Singularity container that is not currently running.
 Singularity images contain the instructions to execute your code as a Singularity container.
 * If you are familiar with Docker, but unfamiliar with Singularity, this [Singularity and Docker Comparison](https://sylabs.io/guides/3.5/user-guide/singularity_and_docker.html#) may be a good resource to get you started.
 * To use a Singularity image, we must first build the image with the [`singularity build`](https://sylabs.io/guides/3.7/user-guide/cli/singularity_build.html) command and the instructions outlined in the definition file.
 * The instructions to prepare/build a Singularity image are contained in the definition file.
 Unlike Docker and the "Dockerfile" definition file, this file can be named anything, and will be passed to the `singularity build` command at build time.
 * To clear your image cache, you can use [`singularity cache clean`](https://sylabs.io/guides/3.7/user-guide/cli/singularity_cache_clean.html).
 If you would like to do a dry run which will list out everything that will be cleaned without deleting anything, use `singularity clean cache --dry-run`
 * Singularity containers, unlike Docker containers, have the same user privileges as the user that executed the container.
 Docker containers typically require root privileges.
 Singularity containers are typically used on HPC Clusters due to security reasons.
+* [Best practices](https://sylabs.io/guides/3.7/user-guide/singularity_and_docker.html#best-practices) for Docker vs. Singularity containers

 ### Pre-Built Autodock Vina Singularity Container
-A working version of the Autodock Vina container we will build in this tutorial with the Singularity engine is available in our google drive as the file [adv-tutorial.sif](https://drive.google.com/file/d/1yEKSLU6AKZzECUiTRpOoFVk6u-Bn44aY/view?usp=sharing).
+A working version of the Autodock Vina container we will build in this tutorial with the Singularity engine is available in our google drive as the file [`adv-tutorial.sif`](https://drive.google.com/file/d/1yEKSLU6AKZzECUiTRpOoFVk6u-Bn44aY/view?usp=sharing).
 1. In a new virtual environment with python 3.8 install the ever-given package.
-Ensure the package version is the latest version by checking on [ever-given's PyPi](https://pypi.org/project/ever-given/)
+Ensure the package version is the latest version by checking on [ever-given's PyPi page](https://pypi.org/project/ever-given/)
       * command: `pip install ever-given`
 2. If you haven't already, clone this repository
       * command: `git clone https://github.com/samplchallenges/SAMPL-containers.git`
-4. Download the [adv-tutorial.sif](https://drive.google.com/file/d/1yEKSLU6AKZzECUiTRpOoFVk6u-Bn44aY/view?usp=sharing) using the link provided.
+3. Download the [`adv-tutorial.sif`](https://drive.google.com/file/d/1yEKSLU6AKZzECUiTRpOoFVk6u-Bn44aY/view?usp=sharing) file using the link provided.
-5. Change directories into the "SAMPL-containers/tutorials" directory
+4. Change directories into the "SAMPL-containers/tutorials" directory
       * command: `cd SAMPL-containers/tutorials`
-6. Run the container
+5. Run the container
       * command:
          ```
          evergiven {path_to_file}/adv-tutorial.sif \